Less is More: Local Intrinsic Dimensions of Contextual Language Models: Additional Experimental Results

-\paragraph{Fine-tuning an autoregressive language model} Moreover, in \Cref{fig:violin_gpt_2_multiwoz,fig:violin_gpt_2_wikipedia} we show the distribution of local estimates for the auto-regressive GPT-2-medium model in a natural language modeling task, and their shift under fine-tuning.
-The GPT-2-medium fine-tuning here is performed with standard parameters on the first \num{10000} sequences of the given dataset's train portion, and we show the local estimates at the checkpoint after \num{1200} batches.
+Moreover, in \Cref{fig:violin_gpt2_multiple_fine_tunings} we show the distribution of local estimates for the auto-regressive {\GPTMedium} model, and their shift under fine-tuning on a causal language modeling task.
+The {\GPTMedium} fine-tuning here is performed with standard parameters on the first \num{10000} sequences of the given dataset's train portion, and we show the local estimates at the checkpoint after \num{1200} batches.

+Interesting cases to note are the {\RoBERTa} and {\GPTMedium} models fine-tuned on the {\Reddit} data: Since the text from the dataset was created in the year 2022, long after the training of {\RoBERTa} and {\GPTMedium} finished, this combination illustrates the behavior of a model fine-tuned on data that it has not seen during pre-training.
+The general observations from \Cref{sec:local_dimensions_language_modeling_finetuning} hold for the autoregressive models as well: The LIDs of embeddings originating from the fine‑tuning distribution decrease markedly between models, whereas the LIDs for the out‑of‑distribution corpora remain largely unaffected or have increased.